Potatoritos/funny-mobs/README.md

 - `/function funnymob:summon/push_stroker`
 - `/function funnymob:summon/push_stroker_ex`

+Suffix these commands with `_hell` to spawn hell variants

 ## Settings

 - `/scoreboard players set natural_spawns pfm_settings [0/1]`
-  - Determines whether funny mobs should spawn naturally
+  - Determines whether funny mobs should spawn naturally (Funny mobs replace 1% of skeletons and zombies)
   - Default: 1 (enabled)
-  - Funny mobs replace 1% of skeletons and zombies
 - `/scoreboard players set hell_mode pfm_settings [0/1]`
-  - With this enabled, funny mobs replace 5% of skeletons and zombies.
-(4% regular mobs, 1% bosses)
+  - Doubles funny mob spawn rate
+  - Funny mobs are replaced with their hell variant (buffed stats)
+  - Hell-variant bosses start spawning naturally (replacing 1% of skeletons and zombies)
+  - This setting has no effect if `natural_spawns` is disabled
   - Default: 0 (disabled)
 - `/function funnymob:settings/reset`
   - Resets settings

 ## Other details

-- All funny mobs are /tagged with `pfm_mob` and are in the `pfm_mob_team` /team.
+- All funny mobs are tagged with `pfm_mob` and are in the `pfm_mob_team` team.
 - Fire aspect with amplifier 107 is used to represent the liquid nitrogen effect.

 TODO